shenwei356/taxonkit/doc/docs/usage.md

   -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -R, --miss-taxid-repl string         replacement string for missing taxid
-      --prefix-S string                prefix for subspecies, used along with flag -P/--add-prefix (default "S__") --prefix-c string                prefix for class, used along with flag -P/--add-prefix (default "c__") --prefix-f string                prefix for family, used along with flag -P/--add-prefix (default "f__") --prefix-g string                prefix for genus, used along with flag -P/--add-prefix (default "g__")
+      --prefix-S string                prefix for subspecies, used along with flag -P/--add-prefix (default "S__") --prefix-T string                prefix for strain, used along with flag -P/--add-prefix (default "T__") --prefix-c string                prefix for class, used along with flag -P/--add-prefix (default "c__") --prefix-f string                prefix for family, used along with flag -P/--add-prefix (default "f__") --prefix-g string                prefix for genus, used along with flag -P/--add-prefix (default "g__")